donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 | Over all Impression & Points      | ~ 0.5 page    |
 | Group reflection                  | ~ 0.5 page    |

-As a group, please complete the following steps to finalise your review report:
+As a group, please complete the these steps to finalise your review report:

 -   You submit **one PDF file per group**:
+    -   A4 format, portrait orientation
     -   file name: `G1_review.pdf`, `G2_review.pdf`, … (depending on your group)
 -   Upload your file to **Teams** in the folder `2 Assignment`
 -   **📅 Deadline: 02.02.2025, 23:59**